Grandt/PHPBinString/readme.markdown

 PHP, like Java, have length aware strings, meaning the object header knows how long your string is.
 They are binary safe, and not null (0x00) terminated.

-mb_string functions ignore that, and parse the entirety of the string, to figure out what is what. stelen(string) simply tells you how many bytes are in it, mb_strlen will parse it, to find multi byte characters, and tell you how many characters there are.
+mb_string functions ignore that, and parse the entirety of the string, to figure out what is what. strlen(string) simply tells you how many bytes are in it, mb_strlen will parse it, to find multi byte characters, and tell you how many characters there are.
 That is great for handling multi-byte encoded strings correctly, such as UTF-8, it sucks for binary data handling, as multi-byte sequences are bound to occur by random chance, in any large enough